-\Mr. Renacci.
+Mr. RENACCI.
 All right.
 And, Mr. Cohen, you have said a number of times today, too, that you are going to do 100 percent verification of income.

-\Mr. Cohen.
+Mr. COHEN.
 Right.

-\Mr. Renacci.
+Mr. RENACCI.
 One hundred percent.
-That is a -- I just want to make sure.
-Now, when you say that --
+That is a-I just want to make sure.
+Now, when you say that-Mr. COHEN.

-\Mr. Cohen.
 Yes.

-\Mr. Renacci. -- are you talking about, in verification -- and I am a CPA, so sometimes --
+RENACCI [continuing].
+Are you talking about, in verification-and I am a CPA, so sometimes-

-\Mr. Cohen.
+Mr. COHEN.
 Okay.

-\Mr. Renacci. -- you verify by looking at this document, that document.
-You know, someone -- if you go to Equifax, And they give you an incorrect number, but it is the number they gave you, are you going to call that verification?
-I am just trying to get --
+Mr. RENACCI [continuing].
+You verify by looking at this document, that document.
+You know, someone-if you go to Equifax, and they give you an incorrect number, but it is the number they gave you, are you going to call that verification?
+I am just trying

-\Mr. Cohen.
+Mr. COHEN.
 We are going to compare the information that the applicant gives us against available data sources: IRS, SSA, Equifax.
 And then we are going to see if we can verify that way.
 If we can't, we are going to get additional information from the applicant, such as pay stubs.

-\Mr. Renacci.
-So a year-and-a-half from now, if you come back, you will be able to testify you have verified 100 percent.
+Mr. RENACCI.
+So a year-and-a-half from now, if you come back, you will be able to testify you have verified 100 percent?

-\Mr. Cohen.
-Well, that is the system we are designing, so --
+Mr. COHEN.
+Well, that is the system we are designing, so-

-\Chairman Camp.
-Time is expired.
+Chairman CAMP.
+Time has expired.
 Mr. Blumenauer.

-\Mr. Blumenauer.
+Mr. BLUMENAUER.
 Thank you, Mr. Chairman.
-I am intrigued by my friend from Ohio talking about 88 percent premium increases, because we are seeing states that are working to try and implement the legislation, and are doing so in aggressive and thoughtful action, are actually seeing the opposite.
-Reductions in New York, reductions in California, the State of Washington.
+I am intrigued by my friend from Ohio talking about 88 percent premium increases, because we are seeing States that are working to try to implement the legislation, and are doing so in aggressive and thoughtful action, and are actually seeing the opposite.
+We are seeing reductions in New York, reductions in California, reductions in the State of Washington.

 Mr. Chairman, I would like unanimous consent to enter into the record what is happening in Oregon in terms of lower costs, better care.
-One of the problems in some of these states coming up with the scare tactics is people are actually not comparing apples to apples.
-They are not comparing health care that no longer has pre-existing conditions, no longer can cherry-pick in terms of inadequate coverage that we -- that previously people had.
+One of the problems in some of these States coming up with the scare tactics is people are actually not comparing apples to apples.
+They are not comparing health care that no longer has pre-existing conditions, no longer can cherry-pick in terms of inadequate coverage that previously people had.

-And I am -- I find this unfortunate.
+And I am-I find this unfortunate.
 But I find it entirely consistent with what has happened in this Committee.
-When we had the prescription Medicare drug program jammed through in the middle of the night after unprecedented arm twisting, some Republicans claimed borderline bribery, leaving the machine open for two-and-a-half, three hours, whatever it was.
+When we had the Prescription Medicare Drug program jammed through in the middle of the night after unprecedented arm-twisting, some Republicans claimed borderline bribery, leaving the machine open for $2\frac{1}{2}$ , 3 hours, whatever it was.
 And these were not our approaches in a program that wasn't paid for, unlike this.
 We could have sabotaged it.
 We could have picked away at it.
 But, to the best of my knowledge, all of us kind of rolled up our sleeves.
 That was the law.
 There is an opportunity to give benefit to people.
-And we were moving forward to try and improve it.
+And we were moving forward to try to improve it.